Glade Primary School

 An overview of the school

-Glade Primary School is a thriving community school for children from the ages of 3-11.
-We are a 2 form entry school with provision for 60 children in each year group.
-Glade we are committed to ensuring that all children make the best possible progress.
-We also have a duty to ensure that no group of children are disadvantaged due to their gender, ethnic origin, family income, background or special educational need or disability.
+Glade Primary School is a community school for children from the ages of 3-11.
+We are a two form entry school with provision for 60 children within each year group.
+We have a range of special resources for pupils with SEND including a Sensory room, Sensory garden, Learning Zone and Nurture classroom.

 - Identifying children's needs